25 Awesome at-Home Raspberry Pi Project Ideas

 12 – Music streaming box

-This project is equivalent to the smart TV project but for music.
+This project is equivalent to the smart TV project but for music only.
 You can build a music player with your Raspberry Pi and some basic hardware (basically a 3B+ starter kit will be enough).

 Then you can install the Volumio distribution on your SD card, connect it to the network and your speaker, and that’s all, you’re done

-Volumio will allow you to play local music or audio stream from the internet (like Spotify).
-Then you can control the box from your browser or your smartphone; you don’t need any keyboard or remote control.
+Volumio allows you to play local music or audio streams from the Internet (like Spotify).
+Then you can control the box from your browser or smartphone; you don’t need a keyboard or remote control.

 Check my video on the topic for more details: